xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.8.10 =
+* new and updated records by admin are validated if "Admin Record Edits are Validated" is enabled #1761
+* search using empty term doesn't show error is allow by settings #1756
+* placeholder values can now include limited HTML #1755

 = 1.7.8.9 =
 * duplicate values prevented when updating records #1753 #1758